microbit-foundation/dev-docs/index.md

 ways that you can get involved

-* Contribute features and fixes to one of the upstream projects that the micro:bit relies upon, such as the micro:bit Runtime, pxt, the Python editor, or mbed.
+* Contribute features and fixes to one of the upstream projects that the micro:bit relies upon, such as the micro:bit Runtime, Makecode, the Python editor, or mbed.
 These projects are explained in this site.
 * Help us build a brilliant hardware ecosystem around micro:bit - derivative boards, cool accessories and add ons, or even suggestions for future versions of the micro:bit.